facebook/react-native-website/docs/getting-started.md

 > The SDK Manager can also be found within the Android Studio "Preferences" dialog, under **Appearance & Behavior** → **System Settings** → **Android SDK**.

 Select the "SDK Platforms" tab from within the SDK Manager, then check the box next to "Show Package Details" in the bottom right corner.
-Look for and expand the `Android 6.0 (Marshmallow)` entry, then make sure the following items are all checked:
+Look for and expand the `Android 8.0 (Oreo) and API 27` entries, then make sure the following items are all checked:

-* `Google APIs`
-* `Android SDK Platform 23`
+* `Android SDK Platform 27`
 * `Intel x86 Atom_64 System Image`
-* `Google APIs Intel x86 Atom_64 System Image`
+* `Google APIs Intel x86 Atom_64 System Image (or Google APIs Intel x86 Atom System Image)`

 <block class="native mac android" />